ozanmakes/emms-soundcloud/README.md

 EMMS source for Soundcloud audio sharing platform

 ## Usage
-After you've configured EMMS, load this file and give a Soundcloud set URL to the relevant EMMS source commands.
+After you've configured EMMS, load this file using `(require 'emms-soundcloud)` and give a Soundcloud set URL to the relevant EMMS source commands.

 Example usage: